Tyrrrz/CliFx/Readme.md

 }
 ```

-As a general recommendation, it's nearly always more preferable to test at the application level.
-While you can validate your command's execution adequately simply by testing its `ExecuteAsync` method, testing end-to-end helps you to also catch bugs related to configuration, such as incorrect option names, parameter order, environment variable names, etc.
+As a general recommendation, it's always more preferable to test at the application level.
+While you can validate your command's execution adequately simply by testing its `ExecuteAsync()` method, testing end-to-end also helps you catch bugs related to configuration, such as incorrect option names, parameter order, environment variable names, etc.

-Additionally, it's important to remember that commands in CliFx are not constrained to text and can also produce binary data.
-In such cases, you can still use the above setup but use `GetBytes` instead of `GetString`:
+Additionally, it's important to remember that commands in CliFx are not constrained to text and can produce binary data.
+In such cases, you can still use the above setup but call `GetBytes()` instead of `GetString()`:

 ```c#
 // Act